mathworks/jupyter-matlab-proxy/README.md

 ### Using Simulink

-This package lets you use Simulink programmatically by entering commands in a Jupyter notebook.
-To view a model or use other Simulink features that require the Simulink UI, you can use a VNC to connect your Jupyter environment to a Linux® desktop where you have MATLAB and Simulink installed.
+This package lets you use Simulink® programmatically by entering commands in a Jupyter notebook.
+To view a model or use other Simulink features that require the Simulink UI, you can use a VNC to connect your Jupyter environment to a Linux desktop where you have MATLAB and Simulink installed.
 For instructions, see [MATLAB Jupyter VNC Solution](https://github.com/mathworks/jupyter-matlab-vnc-proxy).

 ### Troubleshooting